ScreebApp/sdk-reactnative-demo/README.md

 }
 ```

-Then, we need to create a `ScreebWrapper.m` objective-C file and declare the bridging options :
+Then, we create a `ScreebWrapper.m` objective-C file and declare the bridging options :

 ```objc
 #import "React/RCTBridgeModule.h"